 A newer version of your browser is available.
 Older versions may limit your ability to access some of this site's functionality.
 Citizens Bank recommends upgrading your browser.

-Here is a list of accounts that could be affected by the prime rate increase:
+Here’s a list of accounts that could be directly affected by changes to the prime rate:

-While some financial institutions will raise rates on these types of accounts, others will keep their interest rates as-is, so check in with your accounts to see how they will be impacted.
+While some financial institutions will change their rates when the prime rate changes, others will keep their interest rates as is, so check in with your accounts to see how they’ll be impacted.

-We are committed to helping you reach your potential by providing personalized solutions.
-Our dedicated colleagues can help you find the right product to help you reach your goals.
+Whether you have questions about an existing account or are interested in a new product, our dedicated colleagues can help answer your questions and find the right solution for you.
 To learn more, please call 1-877-360-2472, visit us online, or visit your nearest Citizens Bank branch.

 The zip code you entered is served by Citizens One, the brand name for Citizens Bank's lending business outside of our 11‑state branch footprint.
 Under the Citizens One brand we offer Auto Loans, Credit Cards, Mortgages, Personal Loans and Student Loans.
 To learn more, please visit: